ctzurcanu/virtues/docs/faith.md

 1. From Lemma 3.1: Everything that can be thought, can be thought clearly.
 1. Virtues and their instantiations in reality can be thought, therefore defined (can be thought clearly)
 1. Proving instantiations can be done by timestamped video/audio capture
-1. The existence of virtues is proven by the existence of the words/concepts in the spoken languages and the definitions that are identifying the same concept
+1. The existence of virtues is proven by the existence of the words/concepts in the spoken languages and the definitions that identify the same concept
-1. The proof for the concept being virtuous is by consensus: we find it included (and applicable) in a set of spiritual traditions
+1. The proof for a concept being virtuous (or being a virtue) is by timeless consensus: we find it included (and applicable) in a set of spiritual traditions

 ### Lemma 3.1: Everything that can be thought, can be thought clearly.